 One of the key failings of the organization was the absence of leadership.
 Despite the NHL having the right policies in place, despite the leadership group understanding their obligations, the “leaders” in the room failed to lead.
 Instead, they covered up the controversy and eventually let the video coach walk away from the organization with a letter of recommendation and a severance offer.
 In contrast, the victim was pushed to the side and his allegations ignored.

-- Leadership matters.
-If management is not authentic in living out the values of the harassment and violence policy, those tools are meaningless;
+If management is not authentic in living out the values of the harassment and violence policy, those tools are meaningless.
+The absence of authentic leadership can lead to a toxic work environment where employees feel unprotected and unheard.

-- Failing to lead with integrity can result in significant damages.
+Failing to lead with integrity can result in significant damages.
 The Blackhawks organization faces a civil suit from the Complainant that must be resolved and will cost seven figures.
-This in addition to the fine of 2 Million dollars already imposed by the league.
+This is in addition to the fine of 2 million dollars already imposed by the league.